cwcon/push/style-guide.md

 #### Articles

-Citation in *Push* articles will be handled as footnotes, according to the Chicago Manual of Style.[^cms] In the running text, you’ll put a unique marker for each source, following terminal punctuation, e.g.,
+Citation in *Push* articles will be handled as footnotes, according to the *Chicago Manual of Style*.[^cms] In the running text, you’ll write a unique marker for each source, following terminal punctuation, e.g.,

-    According to the Chicago Manual of Style,[^cms]
+    According to the *Chicago Manual of Style*,[^cms]

 Then, at the very bottom of your article, build a list of your footnotes:

-    [^cms]: Chicago Manual of Style
+    [^cms]: *Chicago Manual of Style*, 16th ed.
+(Chicago: University of Chicago Press, 2010), 14.19-14.23.

 When it makes sense to hyperlink to Web-available materials (for example, to documentation, language references, or live versions of a project you’re writing about), use hyperlinks.